Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_PowerDNS.md

 ...
 ```

-For more information on External DNS and troubleshooting steps see the [External DNS documentation](../external_dns/External_DNS.md)
+For more information on External DNS and troubleshooting steps, see the [External DNS documentation](../external_dns/External_DNS.md).

-## PowerDNS logging
+## PowerDNS Logging

-When troubleshooting DNS problems it may prove helpful to increase the level of logging from the default value of 3 (error).
+When troubleshooting DNS problems, it may prove helpful to increase the level of logging from the default value of 3 (error).

-1. Edit the cray-dns-powerdns ConfigMap
+1. Edit the cray-dns-powerdns ConfigMap.

    ```
-   ncn-m001:~ # kubectl -n services edit cm cray-dns-powerdns
+   ncn-m001# kubectl -n services edit cm cray-dns-powerdns
    ```

-1. Set the `loglevel` parameter in `pdns.conf` to the desired setting
+1. Set the `loglevel` parameter in `pdns.conf` to the desired setting.

    ```
    pdns.conf: |